Looking out for Storm Damage

 - Visible damage from the ground – We have encountered water damage to the interior of a property caused by very obvious and visible damage in the roof, sometimes caused by tree branches and other objects.

-Now that you know what you are looking for, you might encounter that everything in your roof seems normal and in good stands but you did notice a small bubble on the paint, nothing immediately concerning.
+Now that you know what you are looking for, you might encounter that everything in your roof seems normal and in good standing but you did notice a small bubble on the paint, nothing immediately concerning.
 That’s fine, just make sure the next time you are looking out for storm damage that’s one of the first areas to check.

 We talk to clients all the time that had a very small leak and after one storm the problem seems to get a lot worse.
 This happens because the leak could be a lot older than the homeowner originally thought, and water has been damaging the wood until the amount of water becomes very noticeable after a heavy rainy afternoon.

 But not everyone has a handy mindset on situations like that, that’s why we have an emergency line available, Sky Light Roofing can provide you with emergency tarps and installation while your roof gets repaired.
-The most important part of the repair is to make sure to cover the affected area before is too late and the underlayer of your roof gets compromise.
+The most important part of the repair is to make sure to cover the affected area before is too late and the underlayer of your roof gets compromised.

 When you go looking out for storm damage Remember: